 Traditional aioli uses garlic as the emulsifier to create a silky sauce with the oil.
-Whereas mayonnaise uses egg as a binder to create the silky smooth texture.
+Whereas mayonnaise uses egg as a binder to create a silky smooth texture.
 However because it’s difficult to create a perfect aioli, most recipes will include a binder to make it easy to emulsify like an egg.
 Essentially most recipes you see, including mine, are ‘technically’ a garlic mayonnaise called ‘aioli’.

-Usually that’s because the oil has been added too fast!
+Usually, that’s because the oil has been added too fast!
 The way to make foolproof aioli and mayonnaise is to add the oil very slowly.
 I haven’t had much luck adding a touch of water, but I have rescued a broken aioli and mayonnaise by adding another egg.

 Think of it as a creamy dip for all sorts of veggies, roasted or grilled meats, and you can use it as a dip for oven fries.
 Pretty much the sky is the limit.
 Once you taste this addictive sauce, you’ll find yourself putting it on almost everything, including your sandwiches for work.

 - To store – place any leftovers into an airtight sealed container and refrigerate for up to 1 week.
-I like to keep mine in the 1 cup mason jars.
+I like to keep mine in the 1-cup mason jars.

-- Freezing – unfortunately there’s no way to freeze homemade aioli.
-However with the serving suggestions below, you’ll have no problems using up a batch.
+- Freezing – unfortunately, there’s no way to freeze homemade aioli.
+However, with the serving suggestions below, you’ll have no problems using up a batch.
 The 2 of us eat 2 batches per week no problem!

 Tips & Tricks

 - Try subbing in tarragon for a really tasty variation.
-You can also sub in rosemary, but add the rosemary before the oil and reduce the amount to 1 teaspoon.
+You can also substitute in rosemary, but add the rosemary before the oil and reduce the amount to 1 teaspoon.
 Only add more to taste and remember it will get stronger with time.

 - No fail aioli – make sure to add the oil in a slow thin steady stream and allow the blender or food processor to completely emulsify it as you go.
-Adding the oil too fast is the most common way this sauce can break, but it’s fool proof as long as you go slow.
+Adding the oil too fast is the most common way this sauce can break, but it’s foolproof as long as you go slow.

 - Broken aioli – if for some reason your aioli breaks, don’t despair about all that quality avocado oil!
 Pour the broken sauce into a jar, then add 1 egg or 1 egg yolk to the blender.
-Next slowly add the broken sauce to the egg while it’s running allowing it to emulsify before adding any more.
+Next, slowly add the broken sauce to the egg while it’s running allowing it to emulsify before adding any more.
 This technique has fixed every aioli and mayonnaise I’ve broken because I’ve been in too much of a hurry.